 Near Chtaura, I attended a Lebanese wedding.
 All the tables had shishas, and every 3rd word in each song was "habibi".

 Lebanese people are some of the worse drivers in the world.
-They ignore the most basic rules of the roads: no signals, no mirrors, will stop anytime/anywhere, one way streets are two ways etc. My rental car got hit by a van on the side, luckily I found a local guy who fixed and repainted it for $50 - I spent half a day at police station, half a day in garage.
+They ignore the most basic rules of the roads: no signals, no mirrors, will stop anytime/anywhere, one way streets are two ways etc. My rental car got hit by a van on the side, luckily I found a local guy who fixed and repainted it for $50 - I spent half a day at a police station, half the day in a garage.
 "You have to treat every car you see like a baby that you're holding in your arms" is apparently how to drive in Lebanon.

 Lebanese food might be tasty but it can be lethal too.
 I had a bad case of food poisoning in Beirut.
 It was either from the chicken, the popcorn, or both.
 I was down with diarrohea for three days, passed out at the airport and again on the plane during the flight back.
 Gonna stay away from Lebanese food for a while.